pvcraven/2017_web_security/source/final/morgan/index.rst

 Lastly, validation is key when it comes to creating a form on a website.
 "AngularJS offers client-side form validation that checks the state of the form and fields, it then lets the client know about what needs to be filled in or what is already filled in.
 For the validation functions use HTML5 attributes.
 Now keep in mind that even though the page has client-side validation it also needs server side validtion to make sure that everything is secure properly."
 Below is a list of the fields  and forms used in AngularJS.

 	Fields:

-	-$untouched: the field has not been touched yet -$touched: the field has been touched
+	* $untouched: the field has not been touched yet
+	* $touched: the field has been touched
-	-$pristine: the field has not been modified yet -$dirty: the field content is not valid
+	* $pristine: the field has not been modified yet
+	* $dirty: the field content is not valid
-	-$invalid: the field content is not valid
+	* $invalid: the field content is not valid
-	-$valid: the field content is valid
+	* $valid: the field content is valid

 	Forms:

-	-$pristine: no fields have been modified yet
+	* $pristine: no fields have been modified yet
-	-$dirty: one or more have been modified
+	* $dirty: one or more have been modified
-	-$invalid: the form content is not valid
+	* $invalid: the form content is not valid
-	-$valid: the form content is valid
+	* $valid: the form content is valid
-	-$submitted: the form is submitted
+	* $submitted: the form is submitted

 All of these are going to give true or false results.
 Below is sample code of how validation would look like.